tahsina13/GraphicsStuff/README.md

 # Graphics Stuff

-A repo for all my graphics assignments.
+A repo for all my graphics assignments for mks66 at Stuyvesant High School.

 ## Homework